AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

             break
     cam.stop_acquisition()

 It relies on 3 sets of methods.
 First, starting and stopping acquisition using ``start_acquisition`` and ``stop_acquisition``.
-As explained above, one also has an option to setup the acquisition first using ``setup_acquisition```, which makes subsequent ``start_acquisition`` call much faster.
-In other cases, ``start_acquisition`` takes the same parameters and sets up the acquisition if necessary (if any parameters are different from the current ones).
+As explained above, one also has an option to setup the acquisition first using ``setup_acquisition``, which makes the subsequent ``start_acquisition`` call faster.
+However, one can also supply the same setup parameters to ``start_acquisition`` method, which automatically sets up the acquisition if it is not set up yet, or if any parameters are different from the current ones.

-Second, checking the acquisition process.
+Second are the methods for checking on the acquisition process.
 The method used above is ``wait_for_frame``, which by default waits until there is at least one unread frame in the buffer (i.e., it exits immediately if there is already a frame available).
 Its arguments modify this behavior by changing the point from which the new frame is acquired (e.g., from the current call), or the minimal required number of frames.
-Alternatively, there is a method ``get_new_images_range``, which returns a range of the frame indices (from the start of acquisition) which have been acquired but not read.
+Alternatively, there is a method ``get_new_images_range``, which returns a range of the frame indices which have been acquired but not read.
+This method allows for a quick check of a number of unread frames without pausing the acquisition.

 Finally, there are methods for reading out the frames.
 The simplest method is ``read_oldest_image``, which return the oldest image which hasn't been read yet, and marks it as read.
 A more powerful is the ``read_multiple_images`` method, which can return a range of images (by default, all unread images).
 Both of these methods also take a ``peek`` argument, which allows one to read the frames without marking them as read.